zifeo/terraform-openstack-rke2/README.md

       hostPath:
         path: /etc/rancher/rke2/rke2.yaml
 EOF
+# 7. you should see a pod in kube-system starting with kube-vip (investigate if failling)
-# 4. apply the migration to the initial server:
+# then apply the migration to the initial/bootstraping server:
 terraform apply -target='module.rke2.module.servers["server-a"]'
-# 5. manually fetch the new kubeconfig file there and replace the old one
-ssh ubuntu@server-a
+terraform apply -target='module.rke2.openstack_networking_secgroup_rule_v2.outside_servers'
+# 8. the cluster IP has now changed, and you should update your kubeconfig with the new ip (look in horizon)
-# 6. import the load-balancer and its ip elsewhere if used (otherwise they will be destroyed)
+# 9. import the load-balancer and its ip elsewhere if used (otherwise they will be destroyed)
 cat <<EOF > lb.tf
 resource "openstack_lb_loadbalancer_v2" "lb" {
   name                  = "lb"
   vip_network_id        = module.rke2.network_id
   vip_subnet_id         = module.rke2.lb_subnet_id
-  loadbalancer_provider = "octavia"
   lifecycle {
     ignore_changes = [
       tags